rhel-labs/learn-katacoda/ansible-idm/step3.md

 # Install the IdM Server software

+In this lab, we will be using FreeIPA which is an upstream open-source project for Red Hat Identity Manager (IdM).

 FreeIPA server provides centralized authentication, authorization and account information by storing data about user, groups, hosts and other objects necessary to manage the security aspects of a network of computers.

 To install FreeIPA server using ansible on *host02* -